Indicia-Team/indicia-docs/site-building/iform/prebuilt-forms/dynamic-elasticsearch.rst

       provide the endpoing, user and secret.
     * As a website - the website ID and password are used to authenticate.
 In this mode, the purpose (sharing) option is important.
-    * As a user, using Java Web Tokens to authenticate.
+    * As a user, using JSON Web Tokens to authenticate.
   * Purpose - the sharing mode used to identify the correct set of records when authenticating as as website.
 For example a website may opt to share records to your site for verification but not public reporting.